You can contact the Money Advice and Budgeting Service (MABS) on 0761 07 2000

 If you wish, your lender will also pay €250 for you to get financial advice from an accountant on the Mortgage Arrears Information and Advice Service panel.

-The Money Advice and Budgeting Service (MABS) can provide debt advice.
+The Money Advice and Budgeting Service (MABS) can provide debt advice, as well as general information on the scheme.

 How it works

 When all of these arrangements have been agreed, including the purchase price of your home (see below) you voluntarily surrender possession of your home to your mortgage lender.
 The lender immediately sells your home to a housing association, who will then rent it to you.
 See ‘Housing associations’ below.